d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] The automated deployment is updated if required
 - [ ] The new version is deployed to the dev server using this branch
   - [ ] It's verified that this version actually is the one deployed (check actuator/info for branch name and commit id!)
   - [ ] It's verified that everything seems to be working fine by manually using the website
   - [ ] All implemented Social Logins have been tested manually in the UI
-- [ ] The new version is deployed to the dev server using this branch and real data
-  - [ ] It's verified that this version actually is the one deployed (check actuator/info for branch name and commit id!)
-  - [ ] It's verified that real data has been used
-  - [ ] It's verified that everything seems to be working fine by manually using the website
-  - [ ] All implemented Social Logins have been tested manually in the UI
 - [ ] If any work on the UI is to be merged, those changes were also documented in the Figma